dhgarcia/dhgarcia.github.io/research.md

 # [](#my-research)My Research

+I currently work as a **Postdoctoral Research Associate** at the [COGNITIVE ROBOTICS LAB](https://corolab.github.io/) in the Department of Computer Science, University of Manchester (United Kingdom).
-I currently work as a Postdoctoral Research Fellow in Human-Robot Interaction at the [Centre for Robotics and Neural Systems](https://www.plymouth.ac.uk/research/robotics-neural-systems).
+Previously I was a Postdoctoral Fellow in Human-Robot Interaction at the [Centre for Robotics and Neural Systems](https://www.plymouth.ac.uk/research/robotics-neural-systems).
 As a researcher, I have focused on Humanoid Robots; Artificial Intelligence; Cognitive Systems; Machine Learning Algorithms and Deep Learning; and Human-Robot Interaction.

 I have a career spanning multiple fields and research topics, across national boundaries, with 10 years of experience with robotics research, from the Mechatronics Group at Universidad Simon Bolivar, the RoboticsLab at Universidad Carlos III de Madrid and the Centre for Robotics and Neural Systems at University of Plymouth.
 I have also experience from short research stays in Spain (Centre for Automation and Robotics, CSIC), Switzerland (Learning Algorithms and Systems Laboratory, EPFL), and Italy (Italian Institute of Technology).
 I have taken part in a number of both, national and European projects implementing various systems and designing and executing different study scenarios and experiments, both in simulation and with real physical robots.